opendr-eu/opendr/docs/reference/attention_neural_bag_of_feature_learner.md

 AttentionNeuralBagOfFeatureLearner.save(path, verbose)
 ```

 This method is used to save the current model instance under a given path.
 The saved model can be loaded later by calling `AttentionNeuralBagOfFeatureLearner.load(path)`
 Two files are saved under the given directory path, namely `metadata.json` and `model_weights.pt`.
-The former keeps the metadata and the latter keeps the model weights
+The former keeps the metadata and the latter keeps the model weights.

 **Parameters**: